David Gilmour (businessman): Personal life

 His third wife, Jill, is a native of Auckland, New Zealand.
 They used to live on Wakaya Island four months a year.
-They also live in Manhattan and Palm Beach, Florida.
+They also lived in Manhattan and Palm Beach, Florida.

 Gilmour and his first wife, Anna, had a daughter named Erin who was found stabbed to death in her Toronto apartment, aged 22, on December 20, 1983.
-A suspect was identified through genetic genealogy and arrested in November of 2022.
+A suspect was identified through genetic genealogy and arrested in November 2022.

+Gilmour died from a cardiac arrest in Manhattan on June 11, 2023, at the age of 91.